Kunj-13/Predicting-House-Prices-in-Philadelphia/README.md

 # Data Preprocessing
 ## Before Preprocessing
-Before preprocessing, the dataset comprised a raw amalgam of house details from various sources.
+Before preprocessing, the dataset comprised a raw combination of house details from various sources.
 It included critical information such as location, size, age, number of bedrooms, and more, vital for predicting house prices.
 However, this raw form posed significant challenges: numerous missing values across different fields disrupted the continuity of data, outliers distorted the true distribution of house prices, and categorical variables were in text form, necessitating conversion to a numerical format for machine learning algorithms.
 The dataset's state made it unsuitable for direct application in predictive modeling, necessitating comprehensive preprocessing to address these issues.

 ![image](https://github.com/Kunj-13/Predicting-House-Prices-in-Philadelphia/assets/143433713/a1fa7d28-a9e0-43f1-808a-ef1c3b1007df)

 ## After Preprocessing

 ### Missing Value Imputation
 The preprocessing began with addressing missing values in significant columns like 'central_air' and 'basements'.
-The 'central_air' column, which indicates the presence of central air conditioning, had missing values filled with 'N', assuming the absence of this feature where not explicitly mentioned.
+The 'central_air' column, which indicates the presence of central air conditioning, had missing values filled with 'N'.
 Similarly, the 'basements' column, which describes the type of basement a property has, saw its missing values replaced with 'None', indicating properties without basements.
 This approach ensures that the model accounts for properties lacking these features instead of discarding or misinterpreting their data due to missing values.

 ![image](https://github.com/Kunj-13/Predicting-House-Prices-in-Philadelphia/assets/143433713/0d615dfc-d8a8-4ace-b66f-ebdb1370b2e5)